liggiorgio/ogd/Docs/TechnicalDesignDocument.md

 The impact of other operations (like making purchases or accessing other services) is negligible and as such we expect it won't have a great impact on the service costs.

-Our internal tests are also not included, since they are not done on the same Firebase project of the main application and are completely covered by the Firebase free usage threshold.
+Our internal tests are also not included, since they are not done on the same Firebase project of the main application and are completely covered by the Firebase free usage threshold and even in case we exceed the free quota, the payment is negligible.

 | Category                    | Resources per unit       | Total units                      | Total resource usage             | Total cost    |
 | --------------------------- | ------------------------ | -------------------------------- | -------------------------------- | ------------- |